puppetlabs-toy-chest/puppetlabs-ruby/README.md

 * *rubygems_package*: (default rubygems) -
  Set the package name for rubygems

+* *switch*: Installs `ruby-switch` and uses this to set the installed package as the system default.
+This may not be available for all distributions.

 ### Usage

 For a standard install using the latest Rubygems provided by rubygems-update on